captainrobbo/wikijstest/manuals/cms/tvfeed.md

 	# 1.1.3 Meeting

 Once you have set your Country & Year, you can select the *Meeting* panel at the top of the page.
-Once you have done this, click *Get Meeting list* - you will now be displayed with the list of meetings in the country and year of selection.
+Click *Get Meeting list* - you will now be displayed with the list of meetings in the country and year of selection.

 *Meeting List*
 ![Meeting](/uploads/tv/meeting.png "Meeting")